Robpol86/robpol86.com/docs/posts/2026/2026-02-15-influxdb-downsampling.md

 ## Main Bucket Retention Policy

-The last step is to set a retention policy on the `telegraf` bucket to drop old data, now that that data is downsampled to other buckets.
+The last step is to set a retention policy on the `telegraf_main` bucket to drop old data, now that that data is downsampled to other buckets.
 I would advise you to make a backup or snapshot of your influxdb data before implementing this step as there's no going back.

-1. In your InfluxDB web UI (http://localhost:18086) go to Load Data > Buckets > `telegraf` > Settings
+1. In your InfluxDB web UI (http://localhost:18086) go to Load Data > Buckets > `telegraf_main` > Settings
 1. Set "Delete Data" to "Older Than" 7 days
 1. Click "Save Changes"